angular/angular/guides/theming.md

 It's important to remember, however, that the `mat-core` mixin should only ever be included _once_.

 ##### Multiple themes and overlay-based components
-Since certain components (e.g. `dialog`) are inside of a global overlay container, the css class that determines the theme (such as the `.unicorn-dark-theme` example above), an additional step is needed to affect overlay-based components (menu, select, dialog, etc.).
+Since certain components (e.g. menu, select, dialog, etc.) are inside of a global overlay container, an additional step is required for those components to be affected by the theme's css class selector (`.unicorn-dark-theme` in the example above).

 To do this, you can specify a `themeClass` on the global overlay container.
 For the example above, this would look like: